tylertian123/engsci-notes/2025_fall/ece557_lin_controls/lec12.md

 	* Then $\cvec{\dot{\bm z}^1}{\dot{\bm z}^2} = \mattwo{\hat{\bm A}_{11}}{\hat{\bm A}_{12}}{\bm 0}{\hat{\bm A}_{22}}\cvec{\bm z^1}{\bm z^2}$
 	* Now $\dot{\bm z}^1 = \hat{\bm A}_{11}\bm z^1 + \hat{\bm A}_{12}\bm z^2$ and $\dot{\bm z}^2 = \hat{\bm A}_{22}\bm z^2$
 	* Notice now that the $\bm z^2$ subsystem is decoupled
-	* We will later make use of this to define the notion of controllability
+	* We will later make use of this to define the Kalman decomposition and the notion of stabilizability